Zahrnut v programu: PrF COCO_ Comparative Corporate, Foundation and Trust Law

 Studijní a výzkumné povinnosti

-Therefore, the course DAF3DT03 Doctoral Thesis Project III, fulfilled by the defense of the current procedure of preparation of the dissertation thesis, consisting mainly of the defense of the topic, relevant choice of methodology and orientation in the relevant literature, is a part of compulsory courses.
+The individual curriculum (Individual Study Plan) is compiled primarily with regard to the dissertation topic.
+To answer this call, the course DAF3DT03 Doctoral Thesis Project III, which is fulfilled by the defense of the current procedure of preparation of the dissertation thesis, consisting mainly of the defense of the research question, relevant choice of methodology and orientation in the relevant literature, is a part of compulsory courses.

-During studies, the student enrolls courses that belong to three sections: Research Module, Thesis Module of Comparative Corporate, Foundation and Trust Law Module.
+During studies, the student enrolls courses that belong to three sections: Research Module, Thesis Module, and Comparative Corporate, Foundation and Trust Law Module.

 The supervisor sets out the extent of study abroad according to letter a) in the individual curriculum after discussion with the student.
 The supervisor also approves of a foreign institution choice.